Updated: Oct 24, 2021

-In vertical gardens plants grow on a vertically suspended panel by using integrated hydration and fertigation delivery system.
+A vertical garden is filled with plants that grow on a vertically suspended panel by using integrated hydration and fertigation delivery system.
 They can either be freestanding or attached to a wall.
 While regular standing potted plants have the advantage of being placed anywhere, they can take up more space and require lots of care in order to thrive.
-Vertical gardens are a wonderful alternative to regular potted plants in your home or the office.
+Vertical gardens are a fantastic alternative to smaller spaces.

 better air quality